Evelyn Buckwar

 Evelyn Buckwar is a German mathematician specializing in stochastic differential equations.
 She is Professor for Stochastics at the Johannes Kepler University Linz in Austria.

 Education

 Buckwar earned a diploma in mathematics in 1992 from the Free University of Berlin, and completed her doctorate there in 1997.
 Her dissertation, Iterative Approximation of the Positive Solutions of a Class of Nonlinear Volterra-type Integral Equations, was supervised by Rudolf Gorenflo.

 Career

-After working as a Marie Curie Fellow at the University of Manchester and then as a researcher at the Humboldt University of Berlin, where she completed a habilitation in 2005, she became a visiting professor at Otto von Guericke University Magdeburg and the Technical University of Berlin before becoming a lecturer at Heriot-Watt University in 2007.
+After working as a Marie Curie Fellow at the University of Manchester and then as a researcher at the Humboldt University of Berlin, where she completed a habilitation in 2005, she became a visiting professor at Otto von Guericke University Magdeburg and Technische Universität Berlin before becoming a lecturer at Heriot-Watt University in 2007.
 She took her present position at the Johannes Kepler University Linz in 2011.